victorbabiuc/Find-Jiu-Jitsu/PRIVACY_POLICY.md

-# Privacy Policy for Find Jiu Jitsu
+# Privacy Policy for JiuJitsu Finder

 **Effective Date:** June 27, 2025

-Thank you for using Find Jiu Jitsu ("the app").
+Thank you for using JiuJitsu Finder ("the app").
 Your privacy is important to us.
 This policy explains what information we collect, how we use it, and your rights regarding your data.

 ## Information Collection
 - **No Personal Information Collected:**
-  - Find Jiu Jitsu does **not** collect, store, or transmit any personal information.
+  - JiuJitsu Finder does **not** collect, store, or transmit any personal information.
   - There are **no user accounts** or authentication features.
   - The app does **not** use analytics or tracking tools.